-While it may not seem obvious, many skin issues in dogs are caused by the digestive system.
+While it may not seem obvious, many dog skin issues are caused by the digestive system.
 If your dog's microbiome is unbalanced, yeast and harmful bacteria can build up on their skin.

-Dry skin in dogs is frequently caused by dry air, just as it is in humans.
-Winter can be especially damaging to your dog's skin, but summertime poses risks as well if you have air conditioning in your home.
+Dry skin in dogs is frequently caused by dry air, just like with humans.
+Winter can be especially damaging to your dog's skin, but summertime poses risks if you have air conditioning in your home.

 A humidifier adds moisture back into the air in your home, which can naturally soothe your dog's skin.
 However, it's important to monitor your dog's reaction to the humidifier, as environments that are too humid can also lead to skin problems.

-The home remedies listed above can often provide quick relief for mild cases of itchy or dry skin in dogs.
+The home remedies listed above can provide quick relief for mild cases of itchy or dry skin.
 But it's important to consult with your veterinarian if the problem persists or symptoms worsen.
 There are many potential causes of dry skin in dogs, and only a veterinarian can correctly diagnose the problem and prescribe the appropriate treatment.